 CHRISTMAS EVE

-Both the Old and New Testament readings foretell the coming of a Ruler from the house of David who would be God's chosen one.
-Nathan, the prophet, assures King David that his House will rule for ever through the Anointed One, while Zechariah prophesies that this ruler from the house of David will set His people free from all oppression for which his son John will prepare the way.
+Both the Old and New Testament readings foretell the coming of a ruler from the house of David who would be God’s chosen one.
+Nathan, the prophet, assured King David that his house will rule for ever through the Anointed One, while Zachariah prophesied that this ruler from the house of David will set His people free from all oppression, for which his son John will prepare the way.
 David had been the favoured king of the Lord in Israel, but this descendant of David would be so highly favoured by God that His rule would last for ever.
-Unlike David's kingdom which was divided and then disintegrated by both the Assyrian and Babylonian invasions, this kingdom would never fall.
-Under this ruler there would always be justice, unlike under David reign whose justice erred at times as in the case of Uriah.
+Unlike David’s kingdom which was divided and then disintegrated by both the Assyrian and Babylonian invasions, this kingdom would never fall.
+Under this ruler there would always be justice, unlike in David’s own life when justice and honour erred at times as in the case of Uriah.

-Christ's lineage is also significant because King David was very special to the Jewish people.
-His rule was always looked upon as the golden age in Israel's history as there was no other to equal David in his service and faithfulness to Yahweh.
-Thus when the Jews were in exile they longed for a return to the days of King David.
+The Benedicitus hymn also manifests how King David was very special to the Jewish people.
+His rule was always looked upon as the golden age in Israel’s history.
+There was no other to equal David in his service and faithfulness to Yahweh, and so when the Jews lived in exile they longed for a return to the days of King David.
 They believed that only a ruler like David could deliver them from their distress and desolation.

-Yet when the Son of David was born in Bethlehem, for this was the home of Joseph through whom Christ claimed this lineage, his birth went unheralded by its citizens.
-We know only too well from the Christmas narratives of how Jesus came to be born in a stable and of how the only recognition to Him, apart from the angelic choirs of heaven, was from some lowly shepherds.
-This ignominious beginning was but a foretaste of how His own people who, although they longed for the promised Messiah, would either ignore or condemn His public ministry.
-Apart from the tumultuous welcome given to the Son of David on Palm Sunday, He found little favour in Israel.
-He was never to know the popularity of his ancestor, King David, even though He spoke with "authority" of a ruler.
-Indeed it was such "authority" that made the Jewish leaders feel threatened by Him; so threatened were they, that in the end they sought His death as they never understood by "whose authority" He spoke and did His works, and the reality of His kingdom.
+Yet when the Son of David is born in Bethlehem, perhaps the home of Joseph through whom Christ claimed this lineage, his birth went unheralded by its citizens.
+We know only too well from the Christmas narratives of how Jesus came to be born in a stable/cave and of how the only recognition to Him, apart from the angelic choirs of heaven, was from some lowly shepherds.
+This ignominious beginning was but a foretaste of how His own people who, although they longed for the promised Messiah, would either ignore or condemn Him and His public ministry.
+Apart from the tumultuous welcome given to Him, the Son of David on Palm Sunday, He found little favour in Israel.
+He was never to know the popularity of King David, even though He spoke with “authority” of a ruler.
+Indeed it was such “authority” that made the Jewish leaders feel threatened by Him; so threatened were they, that in the end they sought His death as they never understood by “whose authority” He spoke and did His works, and the reality of His kingdom.

-Unlike King David whose rule was of this world and which one day would end, the Son of David's rule is of another world, the spiritual, and of this rule there is no end; His kingdom will last for all eternity.
-If we examine the criteria for Christ's rule we shall discover how different they are from his forfather.
+Unlike King David whose rule was of this world and which one day would end, the Son of David’s rule is of another world, the spiritual, and of this rule there is no end; His kingdom will last for all eternity.
+If we examine the criteria for Christ's rule we shall discover how different they are from his forefather.
 Essentially the ruler must be a servant to his people.
-Thus it is humility, poverty, peace and love, and not arrogance, wealth, oppression and ruthlessness which are the marks of such a King.
-Even Pilate on examining Jesus, knew that He and His kingdom were not of this world.
+Thus it is humility, poverty, peace and love, and not arrogance, wealth, oppression and ruthlessness which are the marks of such a king.
+Even Pilate when examining Jesus knew that He and His kingdom were not of this world.

 This Christ, born of David's line, beckons us this Christmas to be subjects of His heavenly kingdom.
 He desires us more than anything to forsake that worldly kingdom we have within, established by our seeking possessions, position and prestige.
 He cries out for us to seek the values of His kingdom and to be ruled by Him.
 Let us hear the small Child's voice who is born "in David's town this day" to be our Saviour and Lord.

-O Son of David, born to be King but also a Saviour, give me grace to be a subject of Your heavenly kingdom.
-Fill me with humility, love, peace and meekness that I may be a worthy subject of Your kingdom.
+O Son of David, born to be King of the Virgin Mary fill me with humility, love, peace and meekness that I may be a worthy subject in your kingdom.
 Amen.

 .